userbradley/gcs-web-server/example/README.md

         * [GitHub Actions](#github-actions)
 <!-- TOC -->

-This page is designed to help you get up and running quickly
+This page is designed to help you get up and running quickly.

 If you are familiar with [Terraform](https://terraform.io) and [Kubernetes](https://kubernetes.io) and want to skip the full instructions, the `TL;DR` is: